Undergraduate study in Italian

 You can take language courses at every level and learn to speak, read and write Italian.
 At Stages II and III there are opportunities to study at universities in Italy.
 We encourage you to study abroad.

-You can also study Italian society and culture, contemporary literature and film, and medieval and Renaissance literature and culture.
-While most courses involve the study of texts in Italian, others are based on material in English and may be taken if you are not studying the language.
+You can also study Italian society and culture, contemporary literature and film, and medieval and Renaissance literature and culture as part of a Module in Comparative Literature or European Studies.
+While most of these courses involve the study of texts in English, provision is made for coursework in Italian for students studying the language.

 Taking a Module in Italian